kaifresh/ExperimentJS/README.md

     }
 });

-ExperimentJS.Components.Instructions("Choose the more masculine face.
+ExperimentJS.Components.Instructions("Choose the more happy face.
 Use the left and right arrow keys to respond");

 ```